-During the COVID lockdown an online survey was undertaken to encourage parishioners to consider the Parish vision, mission, and the property review and to provide some feedback.
+During the COVID lockdown an online survey was undertaken to encourage parishioners to consider the parish vision, mission, and the property review and to provide some feedback.
 This resulted in approximately 60 responses.
-Given the wide range of views from respondents, no specific conclusions can be taken from the survey.
+These responses were all considered as part of the LFT's discernment, but given the wide range of views from respondents, no specific conclusions can be taken from the survey.

-Overall, there has emerged a clear sense from a significant majority of those who contributed that ultimately the Parish needed to move to one centre.
+From the overall process, there has emerged a clear sense from a number of those who contributed that ultimately the parish needed to move to one centre.
 However, there were also strong representations from certain groups to maintain their local church.
-In particular, there was a significant lobby from a significant section of the community at Saint Andrews for the retention of their church and the development of the Newlands site as the preferred parish Mass and gathering centre.
-These submissions were based in the main on local demographics, regional development and availability of car parking.
-The LFT believes there are counter considerations and on balance it was felt that the advantages of the Johnsonville site mean that it should be the preferred option.
+In particular, there was a significant lobby from a section of the community at St Andrew's for the retention of their church and the development of the Newlands site as the preferred parish Mass and gathering centre.
+These submissions were based in the main on local demographics, regional development, and availability of car parking.
+While all important aspects, the LFT believes there are other wider parish factors that must be considered as articulated later in this document.
+The LFT on balance felt that the advantages of the Johnsonville site mean that it should be the preferred option.

-Submissions were received from each of our primary schools outlining the relationship they have with the Parish, their use of parish property and importance of this to the Catholic character of their schools.
+Submissions were received from both of our parish primary schools outlining the relationship they have with the parish, their use of parish property and importance of this to the Catholic character of their schools.

 A review of the condition of parish buildings was completed in 2017.
 Only essential maintenance has been done since this review was completed.
 The estimates for outstanding maintenance are referred to later in this report but have had a 25% escalation provided to reflect cost increases in the intervening years.
-The 2017 report is attached as appendix 2
+The 2017 report is attached as Appendix 2.

-A draft proposal was published for parishioners' feedback in February 2022 prior to being finalised in March 2022.
+A draft of this proposal was published for parishioners' feedback in February 2022 prior to being finalised in March 2022.
+We received and discerned 35 submissions from a range of individuals and groups.